1. Get started

 Timetabling history

-Use History panel to jump to any recent state of the timetable created during the current working session.
-Each time you apply a change to timetable, the new state is added to the panel.
-For example, if you drag a card, draw constraints, improve timetable, each of those states is listed separately in the panel.
-When you select one of the states, the timetable reverts to how it was when that change was first applied.
-You can then work from that state.
-Once you reopen or save the document, all states from the working session are cleared from the panel.
-If needed, History panel can be resized and dragged elsewhere.
+Use the History panel to navigate to any recent state of the timetable created during the current working session.
+Each time you make a change to the timetable, a new state is added to the panel.
+For example, if you drag a card, draw constraints, improve the timetable or modify the timetable in any way, each of those states is listed separately in the panel.
+When you select one of the states, the timetable reverts to how it was when that change was first applied, allowing you to work from that specific state.

 stats,report,reports,track,tracking,hours